 The Great Hanshin Earthquake (Great Hanshin Earthquake) is a major earthquake that hit Kobe and its surrounding areas on January 17, 1995.
 Kobe is a large city located approximately 30 kilometers west of Osaka.
 In this major earthquake, more than 6,000 people died.

 I lived in Kobe for several years until 1994.
-When this earthquake occurred, I lived in Tokyo.
+When this earthquake occurred, I was living in Tokyo.
 When I heard the news of the earthquake, I quickly went to Kobe.
-The city of Kobe that I loved was totally altered.
+The city of Kobe, that I loved, was totally altered from the quake.

 Great Kanto Earthquake

 The Great Kanto Earthquake is a major earthquake that hit the Kanto region including Tokyo on September 1, 1923.
 Approximately 140,000 people died.
-At that time, there were many trees houses in the downtown of Tokyo.
-When the earthquake occurred, people used fire to make lunch.
+At that time, there were many trees and houses in the downtown area of Tokyo.
+When the earthquake occurred, people used the fires to cook meals.
 Many people burned to death as the houses ignited and burned.
 Tokyo suffered a great deal of damage in this earthquake.
 The economy deteriorated, which also led to political turmoil and the rise of the military.

 Volcanos in Japan

 There are about 108 active volcanoes in Japan.
 The main volcanoes are as follows.

 - Mt.
 Fuji : This volcano has recently erupted in 1707.

 - Taisetsuzan : A large eruption occurred 30,000 years ago.